top of page

 Each family member brings their own unspoken stories and emotions into the room.
 Like echoes from the past, they resurface in moments that remind us of unresolved hurts or unmet needs, shaping how we feel and react in the present.

-Each family member, driven by their own hurts, adds to the chaos.
+Each family member, driven by their own wounds, adds to the chaos.

 And without even realising it, they all end up in a self-fulfilling tornado of reactive responses.

-Lena’s brother’s sarcasm might be his way of masking his own insecurities.
-Her mother’s critiques could reflect her unmet need for perfection in herself.
-And her father’s distance might be the result of his own upbringing in a family that didn’t talk about feelings.
+Lena’s brother’s sarcasm might be his way of getting attention to hide his vulnerabilities.
+Her mother’s corrective comments reflect her own unfulfilled dreams and hopes.
+And her father’s distance might be the result of his own upbringing in a family that regarded showing feelings as weakness.

 This doesn’t mean the hurt feelings aren’t real or are all "left in the past."

-But recognizing the layers behind everyone’s behaviors helps shift the focus from blaming and defending to understanding and connection.
+But recognising the layers behind everyone’s behaviours helps shift the focus from blaming and defending to understanding and connection.

 Lena’s frustration wasn’t just about her family—it was about the feelings they stirred up within her.

-Instead of trying to change her family, she focused on acknowledging and soothing the feelings these interactions triggered in her first.
+Instead of trying to change her family, she focused on acknowledging and soothing the feelings these interactions triggered in her.

 It turns out that when you take a close look at your own hurt, often you also gain more acceptance into others' pain and reactive behaviors too.